Megan Hunter: Early life and education

-Megan Hunter was born in Manchester in 1984.
+Megan Hunter was born in Manchester, England, in 1984.
 She wanted to write from childhood.
-She earned a Bachelor's degree in English literature from University of Sussex, followed by a Master of Philosophy in English Literature: Criticism and Culture from Jesus College, Cambridge.
+She earned a bachelor's degree in English literature from the University of Sussex, followed by a Master of Philosophy in English Literature: Criticism and Culture from Jesus College, Cambridge.

 Career

 Hunter's work has appeared in The White Review, The Times Literary Supplement, Literary Hub, and BOMB.

-Her debut novel The End We Start From was published by Picador in 2017 and follows an environmental crisis in the UK which forces a new mother and her baby to abandon their home in London and flee north.
+Her debut novel, The End We Start From, was published by Picador in 2017 and follows an environmental crisis in the UK that forces a new mother and her baby to abandon their home in London and flee north.
 Hunter cites conversations with her children about life and death and her own experiences with motherhood as inspiration for her first novel: "My own children regularly ask about death, and they have also asked me who or where they were before they were born.
 Partly because of this questioning I often feel the closeness of birth and death, the ways in which they are both the thresholds of life."